-5.2.8 Where a student has been admitted to a Level 6 (stage 3) top-up degree or admitted with academic credit to the start of stage 3, the classification of the award will be based solely upon the marks achieved in the modules the student is required to complete on the course in order to qualify for the award, following the application of rules on compensation and condoned credit.
+5.2.9 Where a student has been admitted to a level 6 (stage 3) top-up degree or admitted with academic credit to the start of stage 3, the classification of the award will be based solely upon the marks achieved in the modules the student is required to complete on the course in order to qualify for the award, following the application of rules on compensation and condoned credit.
 Award classification shall be calculated according to the grand mean of 120 credits at stage 3.
 In all cases of failure to complete a Stage 3 top-up degree, no exit award will be made.
+Where a student has been admitted with credit to a taught postgraduate award, the final classification shall be calculated according to the grand mean of the credit awarded by Birmingham City University only.
+Marks from credit achieved elsewhere cannot be used for classification purposes.